API Testing: Is It Essential to Perform?

 API testing is in many respects like testing software at the user-interface level, only instead of testing by means of standard user inputs and outputs, you use software to send calls to the API, get output, and log the system’s response.
 Depending on the testing environment, you may use a suite of prepared test applications, but very often, you will wind up writing code specifically to test the API.
 Regardless of the actual testing conditions, it is important to know what API test code should do.

 Test Code: What it Should Do

 Needless to say, API test code should send a specific call to the API, then output and log the expected and actual results.
-It should also log timing and any other relevant metrics (unless they are more easily captured by system debugging tools), along with line of test code that was running when an API error occurred.
+It should also log timing and any other relevant metrics (unless they are more easily captured by system debugging tools), along with the line of test code that was running when an API error occurred.
 If the test code sets a memory buffer that is larger than that required by the API, you can then look at the contents of the buffer for improper overwriting on the part of the API.
-The test code should capture all API outputs produced during the course of the test, using variable which are initially set to distinctive values that would not be produced by the API itself; this makes it easier to recognize the API outputs as you look at the variable values.
+The test code should capture all API outputs produced during the course of the test, using a variable which is initially set to distinctive values that would not be produced by the API itself; this makes it easier to recognize the API outputs as you look at the variable values.

 What to Test For: Look for the Ordinary

 Much of your testing should reflect ordinary, expected use of the API — making an API call as it would be typically be done, in a standard environment that does not put extreme or unusual stresses on the system.
 This does two things:

 1. Most obviously, it tests for the problem arising during everyday use.
 If a typical use of an API call produces an error under ordinary conditions, that tells you that there’s a serious problem somewhere.
 Ordinary-use testing allows you to catch many of the worst bugs, as well as most of those which are likely to arise during practical use.
 The best and most basic testing is generally that which puts the system through its everyday paces.